pgazmuri/GPTReactor/README.md

 - **Component/File Update**: cg_update_fix.py action updates a component or file as per the user's request.
 - **Comparison/Update**: cg_comparison_fix.py action compares code output to a UI comp and updates the component file to match the comp more accurately.

-Each File-level action utilizes both shared (system) and unique (user) prompts.
+Each File-level action utilizes extensive prompts and multiple GPT calls.
 Relevant stack information is included and injected into prompts to provide the model with grounding and context, enabling it to perform the task correctly using the current stack's conventions.
 The prompts are in text files called "prompt_coder", "prompt_orchestrator", and "prompt_taskmaker", where they can be further customized to reflect the software stack.
 A file called cgconfig.json contains details about the web-app project that is useful in helping us inject the right filepaths and file contents into the prompts.

 ## GPTReactor Calls

-Each action internally triggers multiple GenAI calls:
+Each action internally triggers multiple GPT calls:

 1. The first call identifies what file(s) contents should be included in the “instruct” call prompt.
 2. The next call is the “instruction” call, which provides a detailed set of steps to alter a given file.